Joaquín (footballer, born 1981)

-Joaquín Sánchez Rodríguez ([xoaˈkin ˈsantʃeθ roˈðɾiɣeθ]; born 21 July 1981), known simply as Joaquín, is a Spanish professional footballer who plays for and captains La Liga club Real Betis as a right winger.
+Joaquín Sánchez Rodríguez ([xoaˈkin ˈsantʃeθ roˈðɾiɣeθ]; born 21 July 1981), known mononymously as Joaquín, is a Spanish former professional footballer who played as a right winger.

-He is best known for his pace and acceleration, as well as excellent dribbling and crossing ability.
-During his career he was mainly associated with Betis and Valencia, appearing in 600 La Liga matches over 19 seasons and scoring 76 goals while winning the Copa del Rey with both clubs (twice with the former).
-In the competition he also represented Málaga, signing with Fiorentina from Italy in 2013.
+He was best known for his pace and acceleration, as well as excellent dribbling and crossing ability.
+During his career, he was mainly associated with Betis and Valencia, appearing in a joint-record 622 La Liga matches over 20 seasons and scoring 77 goals while winning the Copa del Rey with both clubs (twice with the former).
+He also represented Málaga in the competition, signing with Fiorentina from Italy in 2013.

 Joaquín was capped for Spain on 51 occasions, representing the nation in two World Cups and Euro 2004.

 Club career

 Betis

 Joaquín was born in El Puerto de Santa María, Province of Cádiz.
 In 1999–2000 he started his senior career, appearing regularly for Real Betis B (after spending two years in the youth ranks) as it was eventually relegated from the Segunda División B. He moved to the first team the following season, making his professional debut on 3 September 2000 and having an immediate impact – 38 matches and three goals – as the Andalusians returned to La Liga after one year out.

 Subsequently, Joaquín collected well over 200 official appearances for Betis in the next five years, assisting and scoring alike.
 During 2004–05 he played all the games, scoring five times, and added three goals in the campaign's Copa del Rey; as the final of the latter was played at the Vicente Calderón Stadium on 11 June 2005, he featured the full 90 minutes plus extra time of the 2–1 win against CA Osasuna.

 Joaquín appeared in all six group-stage matches in the following season's UEFA Champions League, including the 1–0 victory over Chelsea on 1 November 2005 and a 0–0 draw against Liverpool at Anfield late in the same month (third-place finish, UEFA Cup relegation).
 On the domestic front, he scored three goals from 35 appearances for the 14th-placed side.

-In late July 2006, following a conversation with Joaquín, Betis chairman José León stated that the player had convinced him that he would stay at the club for another year.
+In late July 2006, following a conversation with Joaquín, Betis chairman Pepe León stated that the player had convinced him that he would stay at the club for another year.
 "It has surprised me a lot,” he admitted.
 “I came to convince him and on the contrary, he has convinced me", he further added.
 In mid-August, the player caused shock at the club by declaring in a press conference his intentions to leave.